communitiesuk/plotly_dashboard_template/README.md

 ### Creating a copy of the template

 1. Choose a name for the repository to house your code.
 Please note this name should conform to [snake case (e.g. example_data_dashboard)](https://betterprogramming.pub/string-case-styles-camel-pascal-snake-and-kebab-case-981407998841) to avoid annoying errors later!
 1. Create a new repository to house your dashboard from this template, instructions can be found [here](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template). **Do not overwrite this template repository.**
+1. Update code with appropriate names everywhere `#UPDATE` can be found in template.

 ### Configuring GitHub policies
 By default, GitHub  does not apply any branch protection policies to newly created repositories.
 We use these policies to enforce things like: Requiring pull requests to commit changes into the main branch, requiring any comments on pull requests to be resolved and requiring status checks to pass before pull requests can be merged.